Sherlie Matthews: Later career

-2000s

 In June 2005, she accepted an invitation from Adrian Croasdell of Ace Records, London, to sing for a weekend concert.
 With vocalists, Jim Gilstrap and Marva Holiday, she performed many of her originals from the Mirwood era for a 1960s and 1970s music-loving crowd at a Cleethorpes venue.

-In 2008 she released a solo CD of original songs, We Come As One.
+In 2008, she released a solo CD of original songs, We Come As One.
 With her sister and co-writer, she is also released a CD of original children's songs, A Band Of Angels.
 The 2009 Motown 50th anniversary album contained two songs that Matthews wrote, co-produced and sang with her former group The Blackberries.
 The songs included are: "But I Love You More" and "Somebody Up There Help Me."
 Her 2010 solo release was "I'm A Cute Little Gay Boy, Inside".
 She has written and arranged over 500 songs, both secular and sacred.
 Many of these have been recorded.
 She's also written three children's musical comedies, two movie themes, and several commercials.

-We Are All the Same Inside

-We Are All the Same Inside is a 2000 children's picture book by Timothy Bellavia, which earned a Christopher Award nomination for Best Children's Picture Book.
-2010 marked the tenth anniversary publication of We Are All the Same Inside and the Sage doll-making workshop.
-A special 10th anniversary version of the book was released in 2010.
-The reissued picture book featured paper doll patterns, teacher curriculum, a 10-year chronology, and rare photographs.
-To commemorate the anniversary, singer, songwriter and former Motown Records producer Sherlie Matthews co-wrote and co-produced a special children's multi-track compact disc.
-The Brooklyn Historical Society hosted a We Are All the Same Inside Sage doll-making workshop on October 24, 2010.